P–n diode: Operation

 Here, the operation of the abrupt p–n diode is considered.
-By "abrupt" is meant that the p- and n-type doping exhibit a step function discontinuity at the plane where they encounter each other.
+By "abrupt", it is meant that the p- and n-type doping exhibit a step function discontinuity at the plane where they encounter each other.
 The objective is to explain the various bias regimes in the figure displaying current-voltage characteristics.
 Operation is described using band-bending diagrams that show how the lowest conduction band energy and the highest valence band energy vary with position inside the diode under various bias conditions.
 For additional discussion, see the articles Semiconductor and Band diagram.

 Zero bias

 The figure shows a band bending diagram for a p–n diode; that is, the band edges for the conduction band (upper line) and the valence band (lower line) are shown as a function of position on both sides of the junction between the p-type material (left side) and the n-type material (right side).
 When a p-type and an n-type region of the same semiconductor are brought together and the two diode contacts are short-circuited, the Fermi half-occupancy level (dashed horizontal straight line) is situated at a constant level.
 This level ensures that in the field-free bulk on both sides of the junction the hole and electron occupancies are correct.
 (So, for example, it is not necessary for an electron to leave the n-side and travel to the p-side through the short circuit to adjust the occupancies.)